-If you’re into astrology (honestly, who isn’t?) and you’ve already picked out your top gifts for astrology lovers to add to your wishlist, chances are you’ll be looking for other ways to explore your zodiac personality traits.
+If you’re into astrology (honestly, who isn’t?) and you’ve already picked out the top gifts for astrology lovers to add to your wishlist, chances are you’ll be looking for other ways to explore and fulfil your zodiac personality traits.

 Sagittarius tree theme: Nordic

 This super cool sign is known for having a thirst for knowledge and for their love of chasing adventures, whether geographical, intellectual or spiritual.
 To complement the Sagittarian nature, go for a Nordic theme that mixes paper and wooden ornaments along with delicate garlands draped over twinkling lights.
 For added hygge, opt for a sheepskin rug instead of a tree skirt.